JamesTheMaker/Processor-Addon/README.md

   ```"required" : [ "processors" ]```

- This makes sure nobody has the mod while not also having Processors.
+ This makes sure nobody has the mod active while not also having Processors active.
 # INCLUDING PROCESSORS
  **If your mod adds a new processor machine, you must require the mod instead.
 Please go to the section above.**